-It starts with: “Hey Amanda, do you want to come cycling on Arran next weekend”, and Amanda replying with, “Yes!”
-At this point Amanda, (my Chilean flatmate, who’s only been in the UK for 6 months), has no idea where Arran is, but has agreed to come along anyway.
+It all started with: “Hey Amanda, do you want to come cycling on Arran next weekend”, and Amanda replying with, “Yes!”
+At this point Amanda, (my Chilean flatmate, who's only been in the UK for 6 months), has no idea where Arran is, but has agreed to come along anyway.
 Cue much excitement when she discovers that it is the Isle of Arran and we have to get a ferry.
 I’m excited too, I love ferry adventures.

 Arran is a small island not far from the Sottish mainland.
 It sits neatly tucked between the Ayrshire coast and Campbletown.
 On clear days you can see Northern Ireland.
 I had pictured Arran as being flat to cycle round on the coast road, but I hadn’t account for the dips and troughs.
 Arran is Scotland in miniature, from Glasgow it is a day trip, but you could also spend a week there.
 It seemed like the perfect introduction to Scotland for Amanda.